carl-eis/monty-hall-problem/README.md

 ### Config Variables

+These variables will be found in `monty_settings.json` - tweak them for different results.

 - **SIMULATION_AMOUNT** - Number of simulations to run
 - **NUMBER_OF_DOORS** - Number of doors to use (must be 3 or more)
 - **USE_SWITCH_STRATEGY** - True if switching every time